mendix/docs/content/developerportal/operate/monitoring-application-health.md

 :---|:---|
 Description | Overall system load of the application server.
 High values indicate high CPU load because of application activity, and/or the CPU is spending too much time waiting for disk reads or writes.
 Example message | System load: CRITICAL (9.6, 10.19, 10.84)
-Warning Threshold | System load is higher than 2.8 over the last 15, 10, and 5 minutes, with a maximum deviation of 20% between the values.
+Warning Threshold | System load is higher than 2.8 over the last 1, 5 and 15, with a maximum deviation of 20% between the values.
-Critical Threshold | System load is higher than 6.0 over the last 15, 10 and 5 minutes, with a maximum deviation of 20% between the values.
+Critical Threshold | System load is higher than 6.0 over the last 1, 5 and 15 minutes, with a maximum deviation of 20% between the values.
 First actions to take | Inspect the trends for *Application node CPU usage* combined with *Application node disk throughput* and *Application node load* for anomalies and correlate those with application behavior.

 Critical Logs | |